Dylann Roof Sentenced to Death for Charleston Church Massacre

 Related:

-Charleston Massacre Trial Concludes With Dylann Roof Saying ‘I Had to Do It’
+Charleston Massacre Trial Concludes With Roof Saying ‘I Had to Do It’

 Graham said he did not argue with the death penalty for Roof.